CoffeeHouseQuotes:

 As the white woman rifles through the Times, I skip town - over to the counter for a soy chai latte.

 When I sit back down and begin trying to reconstruct the evening so far, my ears detect a language with an interesting accent.
 Two young men - one sitting in the other Comfy Chair - are discussing something.
-It’s a serious discussion or something of substance.
+It’s a serious discussion – something of substance.
 I can’t understand what’s being said, but you know the measured and complete sentence construction and response as more than talking about girls or cars or sports.
 Hmmm.
 Not necessarily.
-Two guys can have a very weighty conversation about, say, the NFL draft or whether Brett Favre is being reasonable in insisting on making Randy Moss his new appendage down field.
+Two guys can have a very weighty conversation about, say, the NFL draft – whether Brett Favre is being reasonable in insisting on making Randy Moss his new appendage down field.
 Something like that.

 I listen for the name Favre, or Fantasy Hoops or Robinson or Ripken, but hear nothing of the news of sports.
 What I do hear is a heavy accent of the Middle East.
 I’ve already admitted a shortcoming in the brain cells that distinguish origins of accent, so I can only attribute this language to Hebrew.
 Those throat-clearing consonants spoken as vowels are what clued me in.
 Okay, so that’s it - a couple of earnest young Jewish men.